Manufacturers, distributors & expansion

 The business often needs better review rhythm, cleaner handoffs, and more trustworthy visibility before expansion starts to feel controlled again.

-Useful when each next move feels heavier than it should.
+Shows why each next move feels heavier than it should.

 GE • PwC • Citibank